×

 When we asked about emergency services, members in Galway wrote:

 "Emergency services in Galway are well-equipped and efficient, providing medical, fire, and police assistance to residents and visitors.
 To call for an ambulance or any other emergency service, you can dial the European emergency number, which is 112, or the national emergency number, which is 999.
-Both numbers will connect you to an operator who will assist you in dispatching the appropriate emergency service to your location," remarked one expat living in Galway.
+Both numbers will connect you to an operator who will assist you in dispatching the appropriate emergency service to your location," said one expat.

 Will I need to travel to see a specialist?